92181/model-viewer/README.md

 - `G` To move the current selection.
 - `T` To scale the current selection to the desired size.
 - `P` If you want to import either an ASCII or binary STL file.
+- `Y` To open the mesh option menu.
+- `H` To hide or unhide the selected mesh.

 # Images
 Images here WIP